 Did you know that up to 32% of people over 55 chronically experience loneliness?
-Many people, especially the elderly, experience internal emotional suffering that no one understands and many chooses to overlook.
+Many people, especially the elderly, experience internal emotional suffering that no one understands, and many choose to overlook.
 This can be a major issue because it entirely alters their perspective about the world and about themselves.
 Even minor situations can make them feel untrustworthy and intimidated.

 Seeing someone dear to you, such as your parents, grandparents, or close relatives, suffer from loneliness can break your heart.
 You may also look for strategies to assist them with this problem.
 Is it possible to assist them?
 Or is it their construct to be aloof from the world?
 To some extent, loneliness can be purposely created by a person; in such instances, you may be unable to intervene; however, if this is not the case, there are some steps you can take to assist them.
 Now, let us get right into the tips that will help you deal with the loneliness of the elderly.